Supporting History teaching and research in UK universities: a toolkit

 2. Activities run by the Royal Historical Society

-Conversations for Mid-Career Historians: the Society runs a regular series of informal discussion sessions for historians at mid-career.
-Discussions help inform the Society on colleague’s priorities, interests and concerns.
-Please see here for recent sessions.
+‘Conversations’ with Historians: the Society runs regular series of informal discussion sessions for historians.
+Discussions help inform the Society on professional priorities, interests and concerns.
+Recent series include Mid-Career Conversations for Historians (2023) and Doing in History in Public (2024).

 3. Contacts and advice from other UK History departments